schmettow/New_Stats/docs/Classic_linear_models.md

-### Transforming measures
+### Transforming measures {#transform-measures}

 In the above model, the intercept represents the predicted ToT at `age == 0`, of a newborn.
 We would never seriously put that forward in a stakeholder presentation, trying to prove  that babies benefit from the redesign of a public website, would we?
 The prediction is bizarre because we intuitively understand that there is a discontinuity up the road, which is the moment where a teenager starts using public websites.
 We also realize that over the whole life span of a typical web user, say 12 years to 90 years, age actually is a proxy variable for two distinct processes: the rapid build-up of intellectual skills from childhood to young adulthood and the slow decline of cognitive performance, which starts approximately, when the first of us get age-related far-sightedness.
 Generally, with linear models, one should avoid making statements about a range that has not been observed.
-Linearity, as we will see in [REF: debunking], always is an approximation for a process that truly is non-linear.
+Linearity, as we will see in \@ref(relinking-linearity), always is just an approximation for a process that truly is non-linear.

 Placing the intercept where there is no data has another consequence: the estimate is rather uncertain, with a wide 95% CI, $164.22 [144.06, 184.13]_{CI95}$.
 As a metaphor, think of the data as a hand that holds the a stick, the regression line and tries to push a light switch.
 The longer the stick, the more difficult is becomes to hit the target.

-#### Shifting an centering
+#### Shifting an centering {#shift-center}

 *Shifting the predictor* is a pragmatic solution to the problem: "Shifting" means that the age predictor is moved to the right or the left, such that point zero is in a region populated with observations.
 In this case, two options seem to make sense: either, the intercept is in the region of youngest participants, or it is the sample average, which is then called *centering*.
 To shift a variable, just subtract the amount of units (years) where you want the intercept to be.
 The following code produces a shift of -20 and a centering on the original variable age: